pulumi/pulumi-awsx/nodejs/awsx/apigateway/README.md

 ### Lambda Authorizers

 [Lambda Authorizers](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-use-lambda-authorizer.html) are AWS Lambda functions that provide control access to an API.
 You can define a Lambda Authorizer for an Event Handler Route or a Static Route.
+API Gateway supports "request" or "token" type Lambda authorizers.

 To define an Authorizer, you provide a Lambda that fulfills `aws.lambda.EventHandler<AuthorizerEvent, AuthorizerResponse>` or you provide information on a pre-existing Lambda authorizer.
-The exmaple below shows defining the Authorizer Lambda directly inline.
-See the [Event Handler Route](#Event-Handler-Route) section on other ways you can define a Lambda for the Authorizer.
+The example below shows defining the Authorizer Lambda directly inline.
+See the [Event Handler Route](#Event-Handler-Route) section for other ways you can define a Lambda for the Authorizer.

 ```ts
 import * as awsx from "@pulumi/awsx";